DanHodges/TheologicalDictionary/canonization-of-the-old-and-new-testaments.md

 # Canonization Of The Old And New Testaments
-Definition of Canonization Of The Old And New Testaments coming soon.
+The definition of Canonization Of The Old And New Testaments is coming soon!